Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Admission is 1,600 yen for adults (high school age and up), 1,300 yen for junior high students, and 850 yen for elementary school children.
-Ticket counters tend to get busy in the morning, so buying your ticket first and then starting photos can be more efficient.
-Lens fog can happen due to the temperature difference, so a small cloth for wiping is useful.
+A. The admission fee is 1,600 yen for adults and high school students, 1,300 yen for junior high school students, and 850 yen for elementary school students.
+The ticket counter tends to get busy in the morning, so buying your ticket first after arrival and then starting photos is usually more efficient.

-A. Last entry is roughly 8:30–17:30 from March to November, and 8:30–16:30 from December to February.
-The cave itself closes later than the last-entry time, so in the late afternoon it helps to plan backward from the time you want to enter.
-On busy days, avoid long stops and take photos in wider areas for safety.
+A. Admission to the cave is generally accepted from 8:30 to 17:30 from March to November, and from 8:30 to 16:30 from December to February.
+The cave itself closes later than the ticket cutoff, so if you go in the evening it helps to work backward from the time you need to enter.

-A. There are parking areas around Akiyoshido, and it’s only a few minutes on foot to the main entrance.
-Near the cave mouth, water can run and make the ground wet, so tightening your laces when you arrive helps you walk more securely.
-Cave floors are often damp, so shoes with deep tread help prevent slipping.
+A. There are parking areas around Akiyoshido, and the main entrance is only a few minutes away on foot.
+Water often flows near the cave mouth, making the ground slippery, so tightening your shoelaces again when you arrive helps you walk more securely.

-A. The cave stays around 17°C year-round, feeling cool in summer and warmer than outside in winter.
-In summer, a light layer helps you stay comfortable; in winter, lens fog from the temperature difference is common, so a wiping cloth helps.
+A. The cave stays around 17°C throughout the year, feeling cool in summer and warmer than outside in winter.
+In summer, a light layer helps keep you comfortable, while in winter the difference in temperature can fog up your camera lens, so a cloth for wiping it is useful.

-A. A visit is about 40–60 minutes.
-With stairs and wet surfaces, families do best with grippy shoes and a pace where you can hold hands; using open rest areas as landmarks makes it easier.
-On busy days, avoid long stops and take photos in wider areas for safety.
+A. A typical visit takes about 40 to 60 minutes.
+Because there are stairs and wet surfaces, families with children will feel more comfortable with shoes that have good grip and by walking at a pace where you can hold hands.
+It also helps to use the wider rest areas as landmarks.
+On busy days, keeping stops short and taking photos in wider spaces is safer.

-A. Because it’s a cave, you can still visit on rainy days, but the entrance area and paths can get slippery with water.
-Shoes with tread are safer than flat soles, and having a bag to fold your umbrella at the entrance keeps your hands free.
-Cave floors are often damp, so shoes with deep tread help prevent slipping.
+A. Because it is a cave, you can still visit on rainy days, but the entrance area and passages become slippery when wet.
+Shoes with tread are safer than flat-soled shoes, and having a bag to put away your umbrella at the entrance keeps your hands free.
+The floor in the cave tends to stay damp, so deeper tread helps prevent slipping.

 Nearby Recommended Spots